 C.T.
 Vivian – Civil Rights Pioneer

-Distinguished minister, author and civil rights pioneer, Dr. Cordy Tindell “C. T.” Vivian, as a small boy, migrated with his mother to Macomb, IL where he attended Lincoln Grade School and Edison Junior High School.
+Distinguished minister, author and civil rights pioneer, Rev. Dr. Cordy Tindell “C. T.” Vivian, as a small boy, migrated with his mother to Macomb, IL where he attended Lincoln Grade School and Edison Junior High School.
 Dr. Vivian graduated from Macomb Senior High School in 1942 and went on to attend Western Illinois University in Macomb, where he worked as the sports editor for the school newspaper.

-Dr. Vivian helped organize the first lunch counter sit-ins in Nashville in 1960, and the city’s first civil rights march a year later.
-He worked alongside King, James Bevel, Diane Nash and other members of the Southern Christian Leadership Conference in Birmingham, Selma, Chicago and the March on Washington.
+Rev. Dr. Vivian helped organize the first lunch counter sit-ins in Nashville in 1960, and the city’s first civil rights march a year later.
+He worked alongside King, James Bevel, Diane Nash and members of the Southern Christian Leadership Conference in Birmingham, Selma, Chicago and the March on Washington.

 In 1966, a year after the Selma Movement, Vivian created and directed the educational program, Vision, and put several hundred Alabama students in college with scholarships.
 The program name changed and later became Upward Bound.
 His 1970 book, Black Power and the American Myth was the first publication on the Civil Rights Movement by a member of King’s staff.

 In 2013, Dr. C.T.
 Vivian was honored for his vision and leadership in the fight for justice when he was awarded this Nation’s highest civilian honor – The Presidential Medal of Freedom.
 He has provided civil rights counsel to Presidents Johnson, Carter, Reagan, Clinton, and Obama.
-The New School for Social Research spoke of Dr. Vivian– “… spiritual leader, apostle of social justice, strategist of the civil rights movement … For decades he has been in the vanguard of the struggle for racial equality in America”, as they presented him with one of his many honorary doctorates.
+The New School for Social Research spoke of Dr. Vivian as a “… spiritual leader, apostle of social justice, strategist of the civil rights movement … For decades he has been in the vanguard of the struggle for racial equality in America”, as they presented him with one of his many honorary doctorates.